Herbert

 to generate the steam.
 In addition, significant time is required

-to heat the boiler to operating pressures which delays productive
+to heat the boiler to operating pressures which delays

-periods, renders the system relatively more inefficient.
+low load periods, renders the system relatively more

-Conventional external combustion steam engines are, in any event,
+Conventional external combustion steam engines are, in any

-typical steam engine exhausts the steam at as little as 20 psi, an
+further, that a typical steam engine exhausts the steam at as

-overall engine efficiency of 4 percent results.
-Even this low
+little as 20 psi, an overall engine efficiency of 4 percent

-efficiency figure is optimistic as other losses including boiler
+results.
+Even this low efficiency figure is optimistic as other

-efficiency were not considered.
+losses including boiler efficiency were not considered.

 The present internal combustion steam engine, by contrast,